boeckmann/asm6502/README.txt

        machine code this additional information is encoded in binary form following the opcode.

-       `ADC #42' is an example of an instruction, where `ADC' is the mnemonic identifying the instruction, and `#42' is the argument.
+       `ADC #42' is an example of an instruction, where ADC is the mnemonic identifying the instruction, and #42 is the argument.
 This particular instruction, understood by the MOS6502 processor, adds the value 42 to the value stored in processor register A. It then writes the result back to A.

        The set of instructions a CPU understands is called _instruction set_.
 There are many different kinds of CPUs and instruction sets.